 A stable foundation must be provided to ensure proper line and grade is maintained.
 Unsuitable foundations must be stabilized at the engineer's direction.
 Unsuitable or unstable foundations may be undercut and replaced with a suitable bedding material, placed in 6" lifts.
-Other methods of stabilization, such as geo-fabrics may be appropriate based on the Engineer's judgment.
+Other methods of stabilization, such as geo-fabrics may be appropriate based on the engineer's judgment.

 The foundation is to be explored below the bottom of the excavation to determine the type and condition of the foundation.
-The exploration should extend to a depth equal to 1⁄2" per foot of fill height or 8", whichever is greater.
+The exploration should extend to a depth equal to $\frac{1}{2}$ " per foot of fill height or 8", whichever is greater.
 If it is a routine entrance, or crossover pipe 12" to 30" in diameter, that is to be installed under fills 15 feet or less in height, no exploration is needed.
 The Contractor shall report findings of foundation exploration to the Engineer for approval prior to placing pipe.

-When standing water is in pipe foundation area, No. 57 stone can be used as a backfill in the sub-foundation for the depth specified on the plans or directed by the Engineer.
+When standing water is in pipe foundation area, No. 57 stone can be used as a backfill in the sub-foundation.
 No. 57 stone MUST be capped with a minimum of 4" crusher run prior to placement of pipe or box culvert.
 Compaction testing on No. 57 stone is not required; seat stone in trench.